The Good Shepherd Mentoring Program

 - Help young people make lasting connections within and outside their community

 - Facilitate more positive relationships with peers and others

 Our mentors are carefully screened prior to being assigned a mentee.
-They receive training, guidance, and ongoing support from our mentor coordinator and individual program staff.
-The mentor/mentee relationship is tracked in order to ensure that both parties are safe, comfortable, and meeting consistently.
+They receive training, guidance, and ongoing support from our mentor coordinator and program staff.
+The mentor/mentee relationship is tracked in order to ensure that both are safe, benefitting from the relationship, and meeting consistently.

-To become a mentor or to learn more about the Good Shepherds Mentor Program, please contact, Damien Tillman, our Coordinator of Mentoring and Resource Development: Damien_Tillman@goodshepherds.org
+To become a mentor or learn more about the Good Shepherd Mentor Program, please contact Damien Tillman, our Coordinator of Mentor Services and Resource Development: Damien_Tillman@goodshepherds.org

 Please note that mentees must be a participant in a Good Shepherd program.